 LTL freight shipments will often take a bit longer to reach their destinations, due to the multiple shipments on board creating frequent stops.
 If time is of the essence, you may want to consider FTL shipping.

-FTL ( Full Truckload )
+What Does FTL Mean? ( Full Truckload Definition )

-FTL shipping stands for full truckload, meaning that the shipment will take up an entire truck by itself.
+FTL means stands for full truckload, meaning that the shipment will take up an entire truck by itself.
 FTL shipments are typically used when there are ten or more palettes that need to ship.

 It’s generally pretty easy to know when your shipment needs to be shipped via FTL, but sometimes smaller shipments can also benefit from FTL freight shipping.
 If your shipment is high-risk, FTL may be the better option.